Go Up: Live performances

-The song was performed on various areas in the Philippines as one of the setlist of the group in their nationwide Get in the Zone concert.
+The song was performed in various areas in the Philippines as one of the setlist of the group in their nationwide Get in the Zone concert.
 SB19 performed "Go Up" live on the 5th Wish Music Awards in which the song won the Wishclusive Pop Performance of the Year.
 On October 11, 2020, they performed in the YouTube Fan Fest stage virtually with "Love Goes" and "Go Up" remixes.
 Included also in the setlist on their first online concert are songs in the Get in the Zone with "Go Up" as an encore show.
 On 2020 year-end, the group performed "Hanggang sa Huli", "Alab", "Go Up", "Ikako", and Pepsi commercial jingle "Sundin ang Puso" at Bye2020 concert.

 Credits and personnel

-Credits adapted from Tidal, JASRAC and music video.
+Credits adapted from the song's official listings on YouTube and Tidal.